hohfchns/DialogueQuest/README.md

 - The signal statement raises a global signal with arguments that are parsed into GDScript variables
 - The call statement runs raw GDScript code
 - The [b][/b] and [i][/i] are `bbcode` formatting.
 You can read about it [on the Godot documentation](https://docs.godotengine.org/en/stable/tutorials/ui/bbcode_in_richtextlabel.html).
+- Comments are supported!
+Any line starting with // will not be parsed.

 ## How do I use it?